avikrao/duo-extension/README.md

 # Usage

 1. Using the extension after setup is very simple.
-Navigate to your OAuthentication portal when you wish to log in.
+Sign in to your intended service and navigate to your multi-factor authentication portal when you wish to log in.

 ![enter image description here](https://i.imgur.com/skbPQC1.png)